peterhinch/micropython-micropower/README.md

 ## RTC Backup registers

 The real time clock supports 20 32-bit backup registers whose contents are maintained when in any of the low power modes.
-These may be accessed as an array as follows:
+These may be accessed as an integer array as follows:

 ```python
 import stm